 What are they?
 Let's see:

-- First, McKinsey points to the new leap that automation and virtualization processes will take.
+- First, McKinsey points to the new leap forward that automation and virtualization processes will take.
 The result?
 By 2025, half of the tasks performed today will be automated.

 - The adoption of distributed infrastructure is cited in third place.
 The consulting firm estimates that 75% of the data generated by organizations will be processed by cloud or edge computing by 2025.